Table of Contents

 Once there was a boy named Keshav who loved playing outside but did not care much about animals.
 One winter morning, he saw a small puppy shivering near his house.
 At first, he ignored it and walked away.

 Later, Keshav remembered a lesson from school about kindness to animals.
 He felt bad and returned to the puppy.
-He brought an old blanket from his home, gave the puppy some milk, and made a small shelter for it.
+He brought an old blanket, gave the puppy some milk, and made a small shelter for it.

-Keshav understood that animals also feel pain and love.
-Helping them makes the world a kinder place.
+Keshav understood that animals also feel pain and love, and helping them makes the world a kinder place.

 Moral: Be kind and helpful to animals.